 - The PSHCE (personal, social, health and citizenship education) curriculum includes issues of disability, difference and valuing diversity.
-Advice will be sought from Disabled People's organisations on appropriate resources. - Our recovery curriculum in school focuses on positive mental health with a focus on our pupils feeling safe and secure. - The library resources are regularly reviewed to ensure they include books that reflect the range of special educational needs issues and come from a disability equality perspective, and priority is given to the ordering of books with positive images and a positive portrayal of Disabled People as they become available. - Langley First School also recognises the importance of increasing awareness of BSL as a language and can run sessions on it for the children to learn basic signs at a lunch club. - Opportunities to teach the children through Communicate in Print symbols, using symbols on displays and around the school are optimised.
+Advice will be sought from Disabled People's organisations on appropriate resources. - The library resources are regularly reviewed to ensure they include books that reflect the range of special educational needs issues and come from a disability equality perspective, and priority is given to the ordering of books with positive images and a positive portrayal of all people as they become available. - Langley First School also recognises the importance of increasing awareness of BSL as a language and can run sessions on it for the children to learn basic signs at a lunch club as and when required. - Opportunities to teach the children through Communicate in Print symbols, using symbols on displays and around the school are optimised.